Adrian Vidal

 While companies race to deploy AI agents that can automate finance workflows, customer operations, and compliance processes, a critical gap is widening.
 These systems need access to enterprise data to work, and that creates new risks that most organizations aren't fully prepared to manage.

-We're launching the AI Trust Summit in early 2026 because the conversation about AI trust needs to happen now, before more companies learn the hard way what happens when AI systems act on stale data, expose sensitive information, or make confident-sounding decisions based on ungoverned datasets.
+That's why we're launching the AI Trust Summit 2026, a one-day virtual event, to lead the conversations about AI trust needs to happen now.
+Before more companies learn the hard way what happens when AI systems act on stale data, expose sensitive information, or make confident-sounding decisions based on ungoverned datasets.

 What is AI trust?